 Was this Send unexpected?

-If this Send was unexpected, you should identify the Sender before interacting with it.
-Ask your colleagues, managers, or friends who have Bitwarden accounts whether they might have sent you something.
-If you do identify the Sender, validate with this person that the received Send link (
+If this Send was unexpected, identify the Sender before interacting with it.
+Ask your colleagues, managers, or friends whether they might have sent you something.
+If you do identify the Sender, validate with this person that the link you received (

 https://vault.bitwarden.com/#/send/xxx/yyy) matches the one they created.
 If you can't identify the Sender, don't interact with the Send.

 Taking the above measures to ensure the trustworthiness of a hidden-email Send are particularly important in the case of File Sends.
 Don't download mysterious files.

 When a Send is deleted, expired, or disabled, recipients who attempt to use the link will be shown a screen that reports the Send does not exist or is no longer available: